Steven High (2003) highlights the Machine in the Garden aesthetic of postwar factory design

 The transformation of the urban structure of Santa Clara County under the impact of rapid industrialization between 1950 and 1990 “is one of the most striking examples of the contradiction between individual economic affluence and collective environmental deterioration,” according to Castells and Hall.

 “The intensity of the process of growth,” they add, “put enormous pressure on scarce land – for industrial development, housing, urban services, transportation, and open space.
 Land prices and housing prices skyrocketed, making real estate very attractive, then adding speculative pressures to functional demands.

 “The supposedly clean industry caused serious chemical pollution, some of it stemming right from Stanford Industrial Park, contaminating water wells in many areas, including upper-middle-class areas, to the point of becoming a health hazard.”

 A December 2012 New York Times article highlights the role of data centres in keeping ‘The Cloud’ running.
-This Jan.
-19, 2013 article in The Guardian describes features of the Google headquarters in Silicon Valley.
+A Jan.
+19, 2013 Guardian article describes features of the Google headquarters in Silicon Valley.

-A March 20, 2013 article in the East Bay Express offers reflections about the cultural and economic landscape of the Bay Area.
+A March 20, 2013 East Nay Express article shares reflections about the cultural and economic landscape of the Bay Area.
 The latter report is referenced in Matt Buchanan’s March 22, 2013 New Yorker article entitled “The biggest problem in technology.”

-A May 26, 2013 article at the website of The Guardian explores the relation of Silicon Valley to its surrounding geographical environment.
+A May 26, 2013 Guardian article explores the relation of Silicon Valley to its surrounding geographical environment.
 A May 26, 2013 New Yorker article discusses related topics.
 George Packer, the author of the latter article, notes: “My interest in technology is mostly sociological, maybe even anthropological.”